shafaaf/MarkScraper/README.md

 # Mark Scraper

-Get marks from Python script.
+Get marks from grading portal.

 ## How to use:
 Set personid as student number, and pin in login.py.
 Then run command: <br/>``` python login.py ```